-Immutable is a very unique company in itself because it is the first scaling solution for NFTs which does not compromise the security or authority of Ethereum.
+Immutable is a very unique company in itself because it is the first scaling solution for NFTs which does not compromise the security of Ethereum.
 Immutable is an Australian startup with offices in Sydney that was established in 2018 by James Ferguson, Robbie Ferguson, and Alex Connolly.

 Various web browsers will act as our primary support to access various DApps and websites.
 While Web3.0 looks very interesting and people are very excited to access it, one thing to be kept in mind is that the transition would not take place in a snap.
 It would take quite some time for the companies to provide various platforms which would allow us to access Web3.0 and the related DApps.

 With Web3.0 coming into the picture, you would be sure that your data is truly yours as you won’t have to give permissions to various companies every time you access any of their services.
 Machine learning and Artificial Intelligence would also play a major role in creating a personalised experience for the users; Apple’s Siri is one of the best examples of the inclusion of AI into personalization.